-Because all your material destined for inclusion in a final CD replication master will eventually be rounded off (where necessary) to a 16 bit word length, any material using 17 to 24 bits must be word length-reduced to match the CD-DA standard.
+Because all your material destined for inclusion in a final CD replication master will eventually be rounded off, where necessary, to a 16 bit word length, any material using 17 to 24 bits must be word length-reduced to match the CD-DA standard.
 This is usually accomplished by "rounding down" longer length words to 16 bits.
 Because the audio data is being modified, it must also be redithered or subtly randomized with an injection of tiny amounts of "shaped" noise in order to prevent distortion.
-In the Window> Preferences > Delivery pane, you will find that soundBlade HD has a default preference to always redither the data when delivering either a CD, DDP or when simply playing back audio.
+In the Window> Preferences > Delivery pane, you will find that soundBlade SE has a default preference to always redither the data when delivering either a CD, DDP or when simply playing back audio.
 This is necessary whenever any audio data is modified, as with a fade or gain change, in order to "linearize" or reduce subtle distortion in the resulting data.
-Redithering is always a trade off between lower distortion and a slightly but audibly elevated noise floor. soundBlade HD uses an exclusive, spectrally shaped "2nd order" or triangular PDF redithering scheme.
+Redithering is always a trade off between lower distortion and a slightly but audibly elevated noise floor. soundBlade SE uses an exclusive, spectrally shaped "2nd order" or triangular PDF redithering scheme.
 PDF or Probability Density Function describes the amplitude versus frequency plot of the dither generator.
 Our shaped dither is an excellent trade off between audibility and optimal linearity.

-Important Note It's a good practice to prepare all source material needed before moving forward with sequencing, editing and finishing a new replication master.
-By organizing your source material and storing all relevant data in the same directory, your projects will be highly portable, easy to archive and you'll avoid situations where files have "gone missing" from a job because they were not included in the Project subfolder.
-See figure A1.2 below as an example.
+It's a good practice to prepare all source material needed before moving forward with sequencing, editing and finishing a new replication master.
+By organizing your source material and storing all relevant data in the same directory, your projects will be highly portable and you'll avoid situations where files have "gone missing" from a job because they were not included in the Project subfolder.